-Please consider donating to The Nicaragua Pueblo Project and helping Nicaraguans to learn hands on skills and improve their existing living conditions with safer and healthier housing.
+Please consider donating to The Pueblo Project and helping women and youth in northern Nicaragua to learn hands on skills and improve their existing living conditions with safer and healthier housing.
 Your donation directly supports the transference of natural building skills to the people of the pueblo.

 To find out more click here to visit: Nicaragua Pueblo Project Website!

 All Donations Are Now Tax Deductible by our Fiscal Sponsor: Way of Compassion